 Is it a case of not knowing what they don’t know?
 Either way, ignorance is not the best defense.

 In most cases, real property is the largest estate asset.
-Hiring just anyone to manage the sale without first vetting and verifying their knowledge and experience with probate real estate and/or trust real estate leans away from exercising a high standard of care.
+Hiring just anyone to manage the sale without first vetting and verifying their knowledge and experience with probate real estate and/or trust real property sales leans away from exercising a high standard of care.

-Think about the risk and liability of hiring an untrained and inexperienced real estate agent.
+Think about the risk and liability of hiring an untrained and inexperienced Probate Realtor.
 What people do not understand is that if the personal representative is acting irresponsibly, an heir to the estate may file an action to have the court remove their authority and appoint someone else.